Black cohosh (cimicifuga racemosa), also known as snakeroot, bugbane and rattle

 At this time there is debate in the herbal

-community on the role and effectiveness of black cohosh in treating female conditions,
+community regarding the role and effectiveness of black cohosh in treating female conditions,

 but it appears that this herb could play a positive role.